cloudlinux/cloudlinux-doc/docs/cloudlinux_installation/README.md

  ```
  </div>

-6. Reboot and check that you are running CloudLinux. <span class="notranslate">`uname -r`</span> should show something like: <span class="notranslate">`2.6.18-294.8.1.el5.lve0.7.33`</span>.
+6. Reboot and check that you are running CloudLinux OS Shared. <span class="notranslate">`uname -r`</span> should show something like: <span class="notranslate">`2.6.18-294.8.1.el5.lve0.7.33`</span>.

 ## Uninstalling

-You can always uninstall CloudLinux OS.
+You can always uninstall CloudLinux OS Shared.
 In this case, the system will be converted back to CentOS (even if the original system was RHEL)

 The following actions will be taken:

 1. LVE related packages will be removed.
-2. CloudLinux repositories & <span class="notranslate">yum</span> plugin will be removed.
+2. CloudLinux OS Shared repositories & <span class="notranslate">yum</span> plugin will be removed.
 3. CentOS repositories will be set up.

 In the end, the script will provide instructions on how to finish the conversion back to CentOS.
-That will require removal of CloudLinux kernel (manual step), and installation of CentOS kernel (if needed).
+That will require removal of CloudLinux OS Shared kernel (manual step), and installation of CentOS kernel (if needed).

 :::warning
-Do not forget to free up a CloudLinux OS license by removing the server from the [Servers section of your CLN account](https://docs.cln.cloudlinux.com/dashboard/#servers).
+Do not forget to free up a CloudLinux OS Shared license by removing the server from the [Servers section of your CLN account](https://docs.cln.cloudlinux.com/dashboard/#servers).
 After that, if you don't intend to use the license anymore, you can [remove it](https://docs.cln.cloudlinux.com/dashboard/#cloudlinux-os-activation-keys) to avoid being billed for it.
 :::

-To uninstall CloudLinux OS, run:
+To uninstall CloudLinux OS Shared, run:

 <div class="notranslate">